Fundraising and M&A

 The business valuation model provides a popular methodology to estimate the value of an organization.
 It allows you to input your financial data and market assumptions to generate a potential valuation range, enabling you to estimate the value of the business.
 Furthermore, this tool can help CFOs prepare for future fundraising opportunities.
 Additionally, it enables CFOs to determine the appropriateness of your valuation methodology when it comes to the consideration of future M&A activity.

-An exit readiness plan allows you to assess the organization’s financial health and develop strategies that can keep the business running in the short and long term.
-This type of tool also helps CFOs take into account factors such as deal processes, market trends, and compliance regulations when planning for an exit.
+Shareholder exit planning allows you to assess the organization’s financial health and develop strategies that can keep the business running in the short and long term.
+This type of tool also helps CFOs take into account factors such as deal processes, market trends, and compliance regulations when planning for a shareholder exit.
 Furthermore, the plan allows you to work with other departments to ensure that stakeholders are well-prepared during an exit event.